 No pet may be kept in or near residence halls, and University personnel or their designee may remove pets from Residence Halls.
-The only exception to this policy is harmless fish in a twenty gallon or less aquarium and dogs trained to provide assistance to students with disabilities.
-However, the University assumes no responsibility for harm to, or loss of, an aquarium for whatever reason.
-Additionally, the University assumes no responsibility for harm to dogs trained to provide assistance to students with disabilities.
-Students with service animals must meet with the Center for Students with Disabilities to have the animal approved and must have a signed copy of the Service Animal Agreement Policy on file.
+The only exception to this policy is harmless fish in a twenty gallon or less aquarium and university approved service animals and emotional support animals.
+Students with university approved service animals and emotional support animals must contact the Center for Students with Disabilities to have the animal approved and must have a signed copy of the Service Animal or Emotional Support Animal Agreement Policy on file.
 Visiting pets are also prohibited.

 All forms of physical assault including physical attacks, fighting, and sexual assault are prohibited in the residence halls and will be dealt with severely.
 Furthermore, such actions may invoke the Wisconsin Mandatory Arrest law for domestic abuse.
 This law provides for the mandatory arrest of any person who commits any of the following acts against a roommate or former roommate:

-Event promotion in the residence halls occurs through the Event Calendar.
+Event promotion in the residence halls occurs through the Event Calendar at https://www.uww.edu/housing/hall-postings.
 We discourage the promotion of events through individual postings.
 Please see the Event Calendar section for details.

-Commercial vendors, political candidates, or others who desire to have materials placed in lobbies for students to pick up if they wish must contact the Associate Director of University Housing.
+Commercial vendors, political candidates, or others who desire to have materials placed in lobbies for students to pick up if they wish must contact the Director of Residence Life.
 Limitations apply due to availability of space.

-Organized athletic activities must be conducted on athletic fields to avoid disturbing residents and causing possible damage to the halls.
-In order to minimize potential personal injury, no games or equipment designed to be played outdoors are allowed in hallways or lounge areas.
+In order to minimize potential personal injury, no games or equipment designed to be played outdoors are allowed inside the residence halls.